 DM Capacity

-Subject to Part A2.9, a Pipeline User who submits a Supply Point Confirmation in respect of a Proposed Supply Point which includes a DM Supply Point Component shall thereby apply for DM Capacity in accordance with Part CII.
+Subject to Part A2.9, a Pipeline User who submits a Supply Point Confirmation in respect of a Proposed Supply Point which includes a DM Supply Point shall thereby apply for DM Capacity in accordance with Part CII.

-The Pipeline User will if its Supply Point Confirmation becomes effective be registered as holding DM Capacity (“Registered DM Capacity”) at the DM Supply Point Component with effect from the Supply Point Registration Date (and accordingly Pipeline Capacity), subject to Clause 5.3 and until the Pipeline User ceases in accordance with the LDZ CSEP Ancillary Agreement or the Code to be the Registered User in respect of the relevant Supply Point.
+The Pipeline User will if its Supply Point Confirmation becomes effective be registered as holding DM Capacity (“Registered DM Capacity”) at the DM Supply Point with effect from the Supply Point Registration Date (and accordingly Pipeline Capacity), subject to Clause 5.3 and until the Pipeline User ceases in accordance with the LDZ CSEP Ancillary Agreement or the Code to be the Registered User in respect of the relevant Supply Point.

-A Pipeline User’s Registered DM Capacity in respect of the DM Supply Point Component of a Registered Supply Point:
+A Pipeline User’s Registered DM Capacity in respect of the DM Supply Point of a Registered Supply Point:

 (a) may be increased or reduced subject to and in accordance with the conditions and requirements in Part CII;